Are-s-h/GovCracker/Readme.md

-### What is GovCracker and GovTools? ###
+## What is GovTools and GovCracker? ##

-**GovCracker** and **GovTools** are Graphical User Interfaces to control the world´s best Cracking-Tools (e.g. Hashcat, John the Ripper, Bulk-Extractor, CeWL, PRINCE, Maskprocessor and CUPP) for decryption passwords in digital evidence.
+**GovTools** and **GovCracker** are Graphical User Interfaces to control the world´s best Cracking-Tools like Hashcat, John the Ripper, Bulk-Extractor, CeWL, PRINCE, Maskprocessor and CUPP for decryption passwords in digital evidence.

-GovCracker was primarily developed for law enforcement agencies to decrypt volumes and files in criminal investigations.
+GovTools and GovCracker was primarily developed for law enforcement agencies to decrypt volumes and files in criminal investigations.

-### Which tools are integrated in GovCracker? ###
+## Which tools are integrated in GovCracker? ##

 **Hashcat** - Hashcat is the most popular and effective password cracker in the world.
 It is used by law enforcement agencies, secret services and the military, as well as penetration testers in the software industry.

-### Which tools are integrated in GovTools? ###
+## Which tools are integrated in GovTools? ##

 **John the Ripper** - JtR is a password cracker originally developed for UNIX-based systems and first released in 1996.
 JtR includes a variety of tools for extracting